MBartsch71/Lisp-examples/README.md

 `ros run`

 to start the LISP runtime.
+After that you can try all the .lisp files and the code inside.